-Some models come with perches either side of the bars, which creates a nicer environment for parrots, and wheels so they can be conveniently moved around your home.
+Some models come with perches on either side of the bars, which creates a nicer environment for parrots, and wheels so they can be conveniently moved around your home.
 Generally, the bigger the better, as birds need to have room to stretch their wings out fully and to move around comfortably.
 These range from £90 to £350.
-Cages can come with stands and often have pull out trays and grills, these types of cages will often also come with detachable seed catchers too.
+Cages can come with stands and often have pulled out trays and grills, these types of cages will often also come with detachable seed catchers too.
 We recommend Scarletts Parrot Essentials as a reputable company that will offer free delivery and deals on cages for all types of parrots.

 Make sure you have considered where you are going to place your cage.
 If it’s a chatty Parrot, you may not want it in an environment where it is going to interfere with conversation or the TV.
 The kitchen area can be a problem area if you have not considered your cleaning materials and the chemicals contained within.
-Check these out along side your saucepans if they are non-stick, these can also give off harmful chemicals to your parrot.
+Check these out alongside your saucepans if they are non-stick, these can also give off harmful chemicals to your parrot.

 Buying parrot housing and decorations

-You can go overboard on various exciting toys and perches for your parrot, try to pick a sensible selection that don’t cramp the cage and or your own environment.
+You can go overboard on various exciting toys and perches for your parrot, try to pick a sensible selection that doesn’t cramp the cage and or your own environment.
 Try to look for sales and discount offers as these can amount to large sums when making big purchases.

-- Play stands can cost from as little as £15 up to around £250, depending on the make and or size of stand.
+- Play stands can cost from as little as £15 up to around £250, depending on the make and or size of the stand.

 - Perches can cost around from as little as £15 up to around £50, again depending on the make and or style of perch.